dsykesturner/TwitterFavouriteFilter/README.md

 ## Prerequisites

-- 🗝️ Make a Twitter app on their developer portal and add your keys
+- 🗝️ Make a Twitter app on the Twitter developer portal and add your keys to `keys.json`
 - 🐍 Install Python 3 if you don't already

 ## Usage